Need-to-know guide: The RHI scheme

 As politicians and the public asked for answers to the scandal in January 2017, the then finance minister Máirtín Ó Muilleoir set up a judge-led inquiry to look at the scheme.

-He appointed Sir Patrick Coghlin, a retired Court of Appeal judge, to chair the inquiry.
+He appointed Sir Patrick Coghlin, a retired Court of Appeal judge, to chair it.

-It will try to establish why the Northern Ireland scheme did not contain the same cost controls as the one in Great Britain.
+The inquiry will try to establish why the Northern Ireland scheme did not contain the same cost controls as the one in Great Britain.

 It will also look at that spike in applications in autumn 2015, and will investigate allegations that the cuts to the scheme's tariff that were being planned at that time were leaked to businesses.